NOTE: Please see the Student-Parent Handbook for more details on many of these topics

-Any student with a driver’s license is allowed to drive to school once they obtain their parking pass sticker from the Mrs. McKnight's office (Attendance Office).
+Any student with a driver’s license is allowed to drive to school once they obtain their parking pass sticker from the Mrs. Jones's office (Business Office).
 In order to receive their parking pass, students must fill out a short form about their vehicle and purchase a sticker for $1.
 Students should list any vehicle they may drive to school and buy a sticker for each vehicle.
 A new sticker will need to be purchased at the beginning of each school year.
 Forms will be available from Homeroom teachers at the beginning of the school year.
 Students may only park in the student lot (west side of the building by the Goggins Field House).

-Option 2: We have a partnership with MTA to offer busing from Grand Blanc and Fenton.
+We have a partnership with MTA to offer busing from Grand Blanc and Fenton.
 All students using MTA busing MUST fill out the MTA Busing Form and return it to the school as soon as possible to sign up for this service.
 Then, students must purchase a pass every month from our school business office.
-The cost is $325 per semester.
+The cost is $325 for the semester.
 The form is available in the FORMS section of the website located here: FORMS PAGE